Review: Longueville House Restaurant

 Longueville House Restaurant review - the Valentine's Night third course of St. Tola Goat Cheese mousse served in a crisp crispy garden Jerusalem artichoke

-The third course of St. Tola Goat Cheese mousse served in a crisp crispy garden Jerusalem artichoke had the most wonderful combination of textures and flavours, something that a lot of vegetarian food is lacking.
+The third course of St. Tola Goat Cheese mousse served in a crisp, crispy garden Jerusalem artichoke had the most wonderful combination of textures and flavours, which a lot of vegetarian food lacks.

 Longueville House Restaurant review - the Valentine's Night main course of creamy beetroot risotto with herbs, spinach and homemade pesto

-The fourth course was a light and creamy beetroot risotto with herbs, spinach and homemade pesto.
-And yes, I know I give out about risotto being served to vegetarians all the time but seeing how the first three course were so different and creative, I’ll let it slide this time.
-Besides, this risotto was very well-balanced, glided off the plate and wasn’t stodgy at all.
+The fourth course was a light, creamy beetroot risotto with herbs, spinach, and homemade pesto.
+And yes, I know I always give out about risotto being served to vegetarians, but seeing how the first three courses were so different and creative, I’ll let it slide this time.
+Besides, this risotto was well-balanced, glided off the plate, and wasn’t stodgy.

 Longueville House Restaurant review – yet more food